Boosferbusters/Boosferbusters/README.md

 Hi!!
-Hello!^^ Welcome to my github:] Do call me Milk or Siri.
+Hello!^^ Welcome to my github:] Please call me Milk or mik.
 Blah blah blah...
 I kin angel dust HEAVILY.
 [Also with Nine and elliot<3] Im from the Philippines! although i dont rlly speak it well...
 But i can understand a bit of it!
 I love Hazbin hotel, JnJ's obj shows, SMii7Y, TNM, AB and many more stuff heh.
 The places i usually sit in is in the md/tadc spot right side of bakery near pond and the hh spot!
-I sit with my bf most of the time [I love him so muchh hhhh] Feel free to c+h!:D Im not really talkative or wtv, but sometimes i could so idfk.
+I sit with my bf most of the time [I love him so muchh hhhh] Feel free to c+h!:D Im not really talkative or wtv.
 Also, art crdts to the person who made the pfp ; xnicky

 I literally follow everyone, so if you follow me, i could follow back:P